 Type K vs. Type L vs. Type M Copper Tubing – Which Should You Choose?

 Choosing the right copper tubing for your plumbing or HVAC job isn’t always straightforward.
-One of the most common questions we get is:
+One of the most common questions we get is: “What’s the difference between Type K, Type L, and Type M copper tubing?”
+Let’s break it down so you know exactly what to order.

 Type K Copper Tubing

-• Thickest wall of the three types
+Thickest wallof the three types

-• Ideal for underground water lines and high-pressure systems
+Ideal forunderground water linesand high-pressure systems

-• Used in both commercial and residential plumbing
+Used in both commercial and residential plumbing

 Pro Tip: Type K is commonly specified by city codes for underground service lines.